 ABOUT SUNBEAM FOSTERING AGENCY | BEST FOSTERING AGENCY

 Sunbeam Fostering Agency has a further office in Coventry, which was opened in 2009 and is separately registered with Ofsted.
-To support our Coventry office, we have also a resource centre in Nottingham.
+To support our Coventry office, we have also a resource centre in Nottingham and Birmingham.
 Sunbeam is a member of the Fostering Network and FosterTalk.
 All our staff and carers are members of the FosterTalk.

 Sunbeam Pride Fostering

 Sunbeam Pride Fostering Service is an Independent Fostering Agency registered with Ofsted providing high quality and well supported fostering placements for a diverse range of looked after children and young people.
 The company was established in 2009 in order to provide specialist placements for children with complex and challenging needs as well as mainstream foster care.
 Pride has excellent relationships with local authorities and we have been successful with recent tender applications in their local area.
 This includes the Luton, Central Bedfordshire and Bedford framework contact.
 We are currently recruiting carers and would welcome the opportunity to meet new potential carers.

 Sunbeam is one of the country’s leading foster care agencies with an established reputation for high standards and outstanding support.
 We are looking for ambitious, dynamic and high-achieving team players to take the lead in developing & maintaining Sunbeam services as it progresses further on its journey towards excellence.
 A list of our current vacancies, List of current openings

 Statement of purpose